 Chimney stacks

-Repair category -

-Notes Not applicable.

-Roofing including roof space

-Repair category 2
+Repair category 1

+Notes No significant defects evident.

-Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Roofing including roof space Repair category 1 Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+There is missing verge pointing.
 The soffits to the roof tile verges may contain asbestos based materials.
-See

-information on Asbestos in the limitations of inspection section above.
-The flat bitumen felt roof covering to the right hand extension has a limited life expectancy and can fail without warning.
-There is cracking to felt work and moss growth to the roof.
-Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
-A reputable roofing contractor will be able to provide further advice.

-There is missing ridge pointing.
+See information on Asbestos in the limitations of inspection section above There are broken and chipped tiles.
+The roof has been cleaned.
+Some methods of cleaning concrete tiles can impact on their life expectancy and waterproofing.